AP VoteCast: Youngkin win built by small gains in key groups

 While McAuliffe leaned on his party for help, Youngkin didn’t campaign with Trump or other GOP leaders.
 The political newcomer started the campaign with a blank slate on policy and cast himself as an affable, suburban dad.
 McAuliffe called him a “Trump wannabe” — and Trump endorsed Youngkin — but it doesn’t look like all Virginia voters bought it.

-While Trump was unpopular with a majority of voters, half had a favorable opinion of Youngkin.
-About 4 in 10 have an unfavorable opinion of the candidate.
+While Trump was unpopular with a majority of voters, about half had a favorable opinion of Youngkin.
+About 4 in 10 had an unfavorable opinion of him.

-About half said they have a “very” unfavorable opinion of Trump, but only about 3 in 10 said the same about Youngkin.
+About half said they had a “very” unfavorable opinion of Trump, but only about 3 in 10 said the same about Youngkin.

 Close to half of Virginia voters said Youngkin supports Trump too much, while roughly as many said he supports Trump the right amount.
 Most Youngkin voters — about 8 in 10 — said the candidate supports Trump the right amount, but about 1 in 10 said he supports the former president too much.
 About that many said Youngkin supports Trump too little.